scottluker/gpio-memory-game/software.md

 sudo apt-get upgrade
 ```

-This will make sure that your Raspberry Pi is fully up-to-date SD card image and includes the GPIO Zero library.
+This will make sure that your Raspberry Pi has a fully up-to-date SD card image which includes the GPIO Zero library.